3v401/HPC_tools/tools/Rust_Easyconfigs/crates_reductor/README.md

-When developing a Rust-based easyconfig for HPC systems with easybuild, there is a parameter that is very time consuming.
-That is the 'crates' parameter.
-Usually a repository contains several 'crates', for example 'maturin' or 'qoqo-quest'.
+When developing a Rust-based EasyConfig for HPC systems with EasyBuild, managing the 'crates' parameter can be particularly time-consuming.
+Repositories often contain multiple crates (such as 'maturin' or 'qoqo-quest'), each with different versions and dependencies and many times repeated.

-For this repository use as example the 'qoqo-quest' module to retrieve such 'crates' extensions.
-This is a very convinient example because the repository contains 468 extensions from which only 293 are unique.
-How to find the unique extension names and versions in an automated way?
-For that is 'crates_reductor'.
-This repository:
+In large repositories, like the 'qoqo-quest' repository, managing these crates becomes complex.
+The 'qoqo-quest' repository, for instance, contains 468 crates extensions, but only 293 of these are unique, leading to a need of automated process for efficient management and removal of duplicates.
+Doing this by hand can take a cost of one day or two, and with this automated program it takes less than 4 seconds.
+The **reduction of time cost is of 99.998%**.

+### Steps

-1. Takes as input all .lock files that 'qoqo-quest' repository needs and saves its crates extensions into a .txt file
+1. The 'crates_reductor.py' tool processes all '.lock' files from the 'qoqo-quest' repository, extracting their crates extensions and saving them into a 'crates_list.txt' file.

-2. Opens 'crates_list.txt' file and removes duplicates.
-This second step:
+ 2. In second step reads the 'crates_list.txt' file and processes the names and versions line by line.
+This step:
+    i.
+If both name and version are the same, deletes common entries and only keeps one. ii.
+If name is the same and versions are different, saves them. iii.
+If both name and version are different, saves them.

+The goal of this step is to eliminate duplicate dependencies while preserving necessary variations.

-3. Prompts reduced crates list.
-Reduced the number of Rust extension calls from 468 to 293.
+3. The tool outputs a reduced crates list, cutting down Rust extension calls from 468 to 293, **significantly optimizing** the module development process.